radiovisual/unicode-range-json/readme.md

 > A list of all the Unicode Range Names and their hex/decimal range numbers.

-This module simply returns the [unicode-range.json](https://github.com/radiovisual/unicode-range-json/blob/master/unicode-ranges.json) file.
+This module simply exposes the [unicode-range.json](https://github.com/radiovisual/unicode-range-json/blob/master/unicode-ranges.json) file.

 ## Install